-We also are fans of the food at El Castillo, The Shack (breakfast and lunch) and Perla’s all of which have good menus and drinks.
+We also are fans of the food at The Shack (great breakfast and lunch) and Perla’s all of which have good menus and drinks.
 Perla’s frequently has live music in the evenings.
 Next to The Shack there is a new craft brewery called Cerveceria Independiente with an outdoor beer garden and food court.
 Craft breweries like this are getting established all over the area and this is a fun, family friendly destination for some great local beers.
 Past Perla’s, take a sharp left and you will find another favorite, La Forketta.
 The chef and his wife are the owners, with a lovely staff that serves the best Italian in the area.
-Carpaccio, pastas, great custom pizzas, and homemade Limoncello.
+Carpaccio, seafood, pastas, great custom pizzas, and homemade Limoncello.

 Food, Drinks & Zip Lining in Potrero